You can search this SPD section by section or click here to create a single searchable document.

 There are also classes of coverage for surviving spouses and family members of deceased employees and retirees, and spouses and family members of retirees covered by the Medicare Primary option and Medicare Supplement Plan option.

-Each class of coverage described in this section has its own contribution rate.
+Each coverage tier described in this section has its own contribution rate.
 Retirees and survivors receiving monthly benefit checks from ExxonMobil pay by deductions from these checks on an after-tax basis.
 Other retirees or survivors and participants with continuation coverage pay by check or by monthly draft on their bank account.
 You must complete the forms required for payment of contributions within 60 days of enrollment in the Plan.
 If you fail to do so, coverage will be retroactively suspended and you will be prevented from enrolling at a future date until you pay past contributions.

-Double coverage
+Dual coverage

 No one can be covered more than once in the Retiree Medical Plan.
 You and a family member cannot both enroll as retirees and elect coverage for each other as eligible family members.
 If you and your spouse or adult child are both retirees you may both be eligible for coverage.
 Each of you can be covered as an individual retiree, or one of you can be covered as the retiree and the other can be an eligible family member.
 Also, if you and your spouse have children, each child can only be covered by one of you.